Capillary surfaces arising in singular perturbation problems: Introduction

-implying that the mean curvature is zero at the points where the Gauss curvature does not vanish.
+implying that the mean curvature is zero at the points where the Gauss curvature $k_1k_2$ does not vanish.
 This is how the minimal surfaces enter into the game.
 One of the main obstacles is to show that the surface parametrized by $\X(\sigma)=\nabla u_0(\sigma)$ is embedded.
-Then the classification for the disk-type $\po{g}$ follows from a result of Nitsche \cite{Nitsche}.
+Then the classification for the disk-type domains $\po{g}$ follows from a result of Nitsche \cite{Nitsche}.
 To prove the last statement of Theorem C we will use the moving plane method.
 It is worthwhile to point out that the results of this paper can be extended to other classes of stationary points.
-For instance, the weak solutions introduced in \cite{AC} can be analyzed in similar way provided that the zero set has uniformly positive Lebesgue density at free boundary points in order to guarantee that the blow-ups of weak solution is again a weak solution, see example 5.8 in \cite{AC} and section 5 in \cite{Weiss}.
+For instance, the weak solutions introduced in \cite{AC} can be analyzed in similar way provided that the zero set has uniformly positive Lebesgue density at free boundary points in order to guarantee that the class of weak solution is closed with respect to blow-ups, see example 5.8 in \cite{AC}.